Qarik-Group/operator-workshop/student/lab-1/README.md

 4. We're now ready to test the `create-env.sh` script and see what we get.

 ```
+$ sudo chmod +x create-env.sh
 $ ./create-env.sh
 ```

 ### Result

-What is the result of running this script?
-Why does it fail?
+What happens when we run this script?
+Look at the error message for clues.

 ## Authentication